pspacek/draft-ietf-deleg-base/draft-ietf-deleg.md

 1. Check that all keys listed as mandatory are supported.
 If not, stop processing this record.

+1. Remove all DelegInfo elements with unsupported DelegInfoKey values.
+A resulting record with a zero-length DelegInfos field has no effect on the SLIST processing for resolvers.

 1. If a record has more than one type of server information key (excluding the IPv4/IPv6 case), or has multiple server information keys of the same type, that record is malformed.
 Stop processing this record.